-2 There is a great deal of discussion and debate around the definition of an FBO.
+1 There is a great deal of discussion and debate around the definition of an FBO.
 It is used herein to reference faith-based or faith-inspired non-governmental organisations (NGOs), with legal standing, which are working to advocate for and/or deliver development and humanitarian services whether nationally, regionally or internationally (or indeed at all those levels).
-In this article, FBOs are distinguished from individual religious leaders (RL) or local faith communities which operate in diverse contexts without being legally registered or established as a non-governmental entity.
+In this article, FBOs are distinguished from individual religious leaders (RL) or local faith communities that operate in diverse contexts without being legally registered or established as a non-governmental entity.

-3 See: "IMA World Health," accessed December 8, 2015, http://imaworldhealth.org/.
-4 Dr. Thoraya Ahmed Obaid is currently serving as one of the few women in the Saudi Shura council.
+2 See: "IMA World Health," accessed December 8, 2015, http://imaworldhealth.org/.